Mindfulness-based stress reduction (MBSR), is all about paying attention in the present moment and focusing onone thing at a time.

 Essentially, it is a practice that helps you manage stress by using a combination of mindfulness meditation, body awareness and yoga.
-Some therapists specialize in MBSR treatment, but you can also try the practice for yourself with apps like Stop, Breathe & Think, Headspace and Smiling Mind.
+Some therapists specialize in MBSR treatment, but you can also try the practice for yourself with apps like Calm or Headspace.

 Yoga can be a low impact way to stay in shape and calm the mind.
 It’s also an accessible practice for beginners.
 Here are just a few simple poses to get you started.
 Yoga classes can be pricey, but try looking into classes at your school or local community centre for cheaper rates.
 There are also lots of Youtube channels for easy at-home video tutorials.

-Complex carbs like those found in whole grain bread, pasta and cereal can trigger the brain to produce serotonin – a calming, feel-good brain chemical.
-For other stress-busting foods, read this.
+Complex carbs like those found in whole grain breads, pasta and cereals may trigger the brain to produce serotonin – a calming, feel-good brain chemical.
+Take care of yourself by considering a diet that includes stress-busting foods.

 Your finances can be a huge source of stress, especially if you don’t have a concrete budget in place.
 Keeping track of your spending and staying on top of your budget is crucial.
 So, figure out a realistic financial plan that works for you and stick to it.
 Don’t discount help from your family or financial advisors either.
-This Student Budget Calculator is a great tool to get you started.
-With this big weight off your shoulders you’ll also feel way better equipped to handle other stresses life throws your way.
+With this weight off your shoulders you’ll also feel way better equipped to handle other stresses life throws your way.

 It’s no secret exercise can be a fundamental part in maintaining physical and mental health.
 But for those not so keen on hitting the gym, dancing is a fun activity you can do alone or with friends to relax your mind and boost your mood.
 In fact, dance prompts the brain to release endorphins and serotonin even more than exercise alone.